Debt Camel

 Where is the money coming from?

-Your IVA firm may ask for evidence about the identity of the donor, perhaps a copy of their passport or driving licence, and proof that they have the money, such as a copy of a bank statement.
+Your IVA firm will want to see evidence about the source of the money you are putting forward.
+It won’t matter if this is coming from a relative or a friend.
+This could include evidence about the identity of the donor, perhaps a copy of their passport or driving licence, and proof that they have the money, such as a copy of a bank statement.

-If you were just given £5,000 by your dad as a generous Christmas present, then you could pay this into your IVA and still carry on with the normal monthly payments.
-So it’s important to say you will only get this lump sum if your proposal to settle the IVA early is accepted.
+If you were just given £5,000 by your dad as a generous Christmas present, then your IVA firm will want you to pay this into your IVA and still carry on with the normal monthly payments.
+So it’s important to say you will only get this lump sum when your proposal to settle the IVA early is accepted.

 Be careful!
 And check the details!